CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that concisely covers what the skill does (issue creation and discovery through multiple methods), when to use it (explicit trigger terms), and uses appropriate third-person voice.
-The description is well-structured, specific, and provides clear differentiation from other potential skills.
+This is a strong skill description that concisely covers what the skill does (issue creation and discovery through multiple methods) and when to use it (with explicit trigger terms).
+It uses third person voice appropriately and provides enough specificity to distinguish it from other skills.
+The only minor weakness is that 'multi-perspective analysis' is slightly jargon-heavy, but the natural language triggers compensate well.

 DimensionReasoningScore